This report from the Carbon Trust provides advice on how to carry out stakeholder engagement in practice within heat networks.

 The CCC tool is useful when understanding the context of a change in relation to time and system levels.

-The creation and implementation of London’s energy strategy is presented, also the London Heat Map that forms the energy master plans.
+The creation and implementation of London’s energy strategy is presented, as well as the London Heat Map that forms the city’s energy master plans.